 Some singer-songwriters are innate storytellers.
-Their songs encompass the sum total of all their experiences and the world they live in.
-This is why, even though such a song may just be about a few moments of personal reflection, it is so much more than an act of introspection or a historical time capsule.
-And, beyond the emerging science of song and power of music, its timelessness and universality are both due to how the singer-songwriter conveys those few moments of reflection through his / her song performance – so that it is fresh each time and evokes some of those very moments in the listeners.
+Their songs encompass the sum total of their experiences and the world they live in.
+This is why, even though such a song may simply be a few moments of personal reflection, it is so much more than an act of introspection or a historical time capsule.
+And, beyond the emerging science of song and power of music, its timelessness and universality are both due to how the singer-songwriter conveys those few moments of reflection through his / her song performance — so that it is fresh each time and evokes some of those very moments and emotions in real-time in the listeners.

-In this sense, Joni Mitchell has been in a class of her own forever.
-In all her work, whether singing or painting or writing, she puts everything on the line.
-And, while the entire album, one of her earlier works, is an outstanding work of art and technical proficiency, the title track is like listening to a best friend gently share a personal story of love and heartache.
+In this sense, Joni Mitchell has always been in a class of her own.
+With all her work, whether singing or painting or writing, she puts everything on the line.
+And, while this entire album of earlier works is outstanding art and technically proficient, the title track is like listening to a best friend gently share a personal story of love and heartache.
 There’s a live version somewhere with a deeper, huskier tone too.
 Read the lyrics here.

-Like many of Mitchell’s songs, this one features a significant place – People’s Park in Berkeley, CA. Today, this is a much quieter spot with a well-known history but, during the late-1960s / early-1970s, it was a hotbed of socio-political protests.
-In the present time, an unofficial memorial pays homage to another Mitchell song, “Big Yellow Taxi”, with the words inscribed: “Remove parking lot, put in a paradise” vs her “paved paradise to put up a parking lot” (Side-note: this latter song was actually written when she first visited Hawaii and did not really have to do with People’s Park.)
+Like many of Mitchell’s songs, this one features a significant place: People’s Park in Berkeley, CA. Today, this is a much quieter spot with a well-known history but, during the late-1960s and early-1970s, it was a hotbed of socio-political protests.
+In the present time, an unofficial memorial pays homage to another Mitchell song, “Big Yellow Taxi”, with the words inscribed: “Remove parking lot, put in a paradise” versus her “paved paradise to put up a parking lot” (Note: this latter song was actually written when she first visited Hawaii and did not really have anything to do with People’s Park.)

 One more story related to this particular song: In a 1979 Rolling Stone interview, Mitchell told Cameron Crowe that, when she first played this song back in the studio, Bob Dylan happened to be present and promptly fell asleep listening to it.
 She added that he may well have been playing “cute” as label boss Geffen was in the room.